adrasmussen/tcga_methylation/slope_detection/README.txt

 datagen.py creates these window-like functions and saves them as numpy arrays, while keras_deriv.py teaches a neural net how to find them.

+I also experimented with several other architectures in the keras_conv.py and keras_comb.py scripts.

 As an even simpler warmup (included since everything is in the code), there is also a test to teach a neural net how to do a random linear transformation.